Christinabi/Christinabi.github.io/governingEquation_Explained.md

 j=\frac{i_0}{F}\left\{\exp\left(\frac{\left(1-\alpha\right)F}{RT}\eta\right)-\exp\left(-\frac{\alpha F}{RT}\eta\right)\right\}
 $$

-Specifically, there are two terms inside the bracket, which describes the reduction reaction and oxidation reaction, respective. $\eta$ is the overpotential
+Specifically, there are two terms inside the bracket, which describes the reduction reaction and oxidation reaction, respective. \\(\eta\\) is the overpotential

 $$
 \eta = \left(\phi_s-\phi_e\right)-U_{OCV}
 $$

-which indicates the direction of lithium ion flux by comparing the potential difference between solid and electrolyte with the open-circuit voltage, $U_{OCV}$.
+which indicates the direction of lithium ion flux by comparing the potential difference between solid and electrolyte with the open-circuit voltage, \\(U_{OCV}\\).

 Hopefully by now you've had an intuitive understanding of all five of the governing equations.
 These equations are powerful enough to describe lithium-ion batteries with various electrode materials.
 I will see you next time!